-- a.
-Significant or Large Trees twenty-seven (27) inches in diameter (84.82 inches in circumference) for the entire city or eighteen (18) inches in diameter (56.55 inches in circumference) for Post Oaks and Blackjack Oaks east of Interstate Highway 35W can only be removed by permit of the City Forester.
-The reduced diameter for Post Oaks and Blackjack Oaks east of IH 35W is in recognition of the naturally occurring Post Oak Savannahs within the Cross Timbers Zone.
-Preservation of a significant or large tree will be credited to the required canopy cover one and one-half (11⁄2) times the actual canopy size. - b.
-Significant or Large Trees may be removed if one of the following conditions is met: - i.
-An area one and one-half (11⁄2) times the area of the canopy of the tree identified for removal is retained on the same site.
-The one and one-half (11⁄2) retention of existing trees shall be of the same species as the tree being removed in the Post Oak Savanna as indicated on Exhibit "A" or from the protected list if not in the Post Oak Savanna and be in excess of the required tree coverage on the site/tract; or - ii.
-Planting of new trees from the preferred list (see Table F of Section 6.302.L.) at five (5) times greater in canopy area than the removed specific tree canopy.
-The additional planting of five to one (5 to 1) will be in excess of the required tree coverage on the site; or - iii.
-Payment into the tree fund based upon the total diameter of the specific tree times two hundred dollars (\$200.00) per diameter inch, or four and 94/100 dollars (\$4.94) per square foot of canopy; or - iv.
-Urban Design Commission approves a plan that mitigates the removal of Significant or Large Trees.
+- 4. To remove more than the minimum retention will require a waiver from the urban design commission; and - 5.
+The overall canopy coverage percentage requirement must be met by planting the size and species of protected trees in Table A, Protected Trees, in subsection (l) below. - b.
+Method "B." Preservation of existing canopy coverage using protected trees only.
+Protected trees must be on the site to use this method.
+See Table A of subsection (l) below for a list of protected trees: - 1.
+For property greater than one acre, at least 25% of the protected trees must be retained, provided however, significant or large trees must be preserved as outlined in subsection (g)(5) below.
+The total overall retained and planted canopy coverage for the applicable land use must meet a total of 5% over the required minimum canopy coverage. (e.g., residential coverage would be a minimum of 45%, commercial coverage would be a minimum of 35% and industrial would be a minimum of 25%); and - 2.
+An onsite tree survey noting the location, size and species (diameter of trees six inches or greater) and canopy coverage of each protected tree with a diameter of six inches or greater will be required.
+This survey shall be completed and signed/sealed by one of the following: Texas licensed landscape architect, certified arborist, Texas licensed landscape contractor or Texas certified nurseryman. - (5) Preservation of significant or large trees. - a.
+Significant or large trees 27 inches in diameter (84.82 inches in circumference) for the entire city or 18 inches in diameter (56.55 inches in circumference) for Post Oaks and Blackjack Oaks east of Interstate Highway 35W can only be removed by permit of the city forester.
+The reduced diameter for post Oaks and Blackjack Oaks east of IH 35W is in recognition of the naturally occurring Post Oak Savannahs within the Cross Timbers Zone.
+Preservation of a significant or large tree will be credited to the required canopy cover one and one-half times the actual canopy size. - b.
+Significant or large trees may be removed if one of the following conditions is met: - 1.
+An area one and one-half times the area of the canopy of the tree identified for removal is retained on the same site.
+The one and one-half retention of existing trees shall be of the same species as the tree being removed in the Post Oak Savanna as indicated on Exhibit "A" or from the protected list if not in the Post Oak Savanna and be in excess of the required tree coverage on the site/tract; - 2.
+Planting of new trees from the preferred list (see Table F of subsection (l) below) at five times greater in canopy area than the removed specific tree canopy.
+The additional planting of five to one (5 to 1) will be in excess of the required tree coverage on the site; - 3.
+Payment into the tree fund based upon the total diameter of the specific tree times \$200 per diameter inch, or \$4.94 per square foot of canopy; or - 4.
+Urban design commission approves a plan that mitigates the removal of significant or large trees. - (6) Urban forestry plan amendments.